VRCFury/VRCFury/README.md

 ### Saved Parameters

 Not everything in VRC Fury has to be a prop.
 Want to save your clothes (or anything else?) across worlds?
 Select `Saved between worlds` in the `*` menu.

+### Fully-Managed Controller

+Your avatar doesn't even need to have a FX layer, menu, or params!
+If these are unset, VRCFury will create them automatically, and manage them fully (meaning it will be deleted and recreated from scratch before each upload).
+Beware of this!
+If you want to make your own changes to your controller, menu, or params, then you should create one yourself outside of the vrcf temp directory.